Connecticut's Business Ecosystem(s) are Diverse and Unique: The tools to market a business do not align with this reality.

 - Many Online services will "bundle" CT or Parts of CT into neighboring regions

 - Setting Service areas or targeting ad campaigns by radius could reach undesirable areas if not careful.

 Small Business" and nothing, total flat line.
-So I look back a little further, as far as the google trends tool is capable of; All the way back to 2004.
-The results a total flatline.
-The initial conclusion: "Any web site that depended on traffic with this specific search term would be doomed to fail" This however does not mean there is Zero interest in Small Business, or Connecticut Independently.
+So I look back a little further, as far as the google trends tool can, back to 2004.
+Again, the results are a total flatline.
+The initial conclusion: "Any website that depended on traffic with this specific search term would be doomed to fail" This, however, does not mean there is Zero interest in Small businesses or Connecticut Independently.

 Shape Shaming CT

-Ok maybe no-one is trying to "shame" Connecticut; But in many ways Business Owners in Connecticut are the victims of being surrounded by 2 of the largest metropolitan areas in the world.
+Ok, maybe no one is trying to "shame" Connecticut; But in many ways, Business Owners in Connecticut are the victims of being surrounded by 2 of the largest metropolitan areas in the world.
 New York City on one side, Boston on the other. ( An area of study that deserves its own college curriculum. )

-A sound gap for Ad Spend Waste.
+A "sound gap" of Ad Spend Waste.

 40 Mile Radius Target Area from Naugatuck CT